AdobeDocs/commerce-testing/src/pages/functional-testing-framework/merging.md

 You can add or update `<data>` elements within an `<entity>`.
 Removal of individual `<data>` tags is not supported.

-Entities and data with the same _file name_, _entity name and type_, and _data key_ are merged during test generation.
+Entities and data with the same _filename_, _entity name and type_, and _data key_ are merged during test generation.

 ### Add data